If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 Another form of fasting that you may not have heard of before is a Fasting Mimicking Diet.
 Fasting Mimicking diets (FMD) trick your body into thinking it is fasting while still allowing some food intake.

-This allows you to achieve the benefits of fasting while minimizing the hunger, fatigue, and other challenges associated with a water only fast.
+This allows you to achieve the benefits of fasting while minimizing the hunger, fatigue, and other challenges associated with a water-only fast.
 Studies have shown this to be an effective way for people with Type 2 Diabetes to help lower their blood sugar and possibly reduce their need for medication.

-Benefits of 12 hour intermittent fasting
+12 hour intermittent fasting benefits

 There are many benefits of 12 hour intermittent fasting including: